jevally/XeroPresence/README.md

 Discord Rich Presence for Xero
 Every 15 seconds it updates your current game state

+## Information
+- The login ssl will expire once your current session has ended (After xero detects that you are offline)
+- This means you have to login to your other account and grab the login ssl again

 ## Tutorial
 1. Open Firefox or Chrome (tutorial is written using chrome)
 2. Open xero.gg and login with the account that has your main account as friend and only your main account